Lisi Harrison is a #1 New York Times bestselling author.

 - I failed my California Driver’s license test when I moved to California in 2007.
 I was pregnant and cried so they let me take it again.
 I may or may not have cheated the second time.

 - Despite my horrible test-taking skills, I went to McGill University, aka the Harvard of Canada.

 - Harvard graduates don’t like when Canadians call it that.

-- After graduation I spent 12 years working at MTV Networks New York City.
-It taught me more about story telling than college.
+- After graduation, I spent 12 years working at MTV Networks in New York City.
+It taught me more about storytelling than college.

-- The colors for this website were inspired by this LV bag.
+- The colors for this website were inspired by this Loius Vuitton bag.
 I have the website.
 Still no bag.

 - I thought transitioning from young adult novels to adult would be easy.
 I was wrong.
 It took me four years to write The Dirty Book Club.
 It was supposed to take one.